jacobian/djangobook.com/chapter03.rst

     outlandish data input possible, and decide whether or not the application should support that input.
 We've curtailed the outlandishness here by limiting the offset to 99 hours.

-One more important detail we've introduced here is that ``r`` character in front of the regular expression string.
-This tells Python that the string is a "raw string" -- its contents should not interpret backslashes.
-In normal Python strings, backslashes are used for escaping special characters -- such as in the string ``'\n'``, which is a one-character string containing a newline.
-When you add the ``r`` to make it a raw string, Python does not apply its backslash escaping -- so, ``r'\n'`` is a two-character string containing a literal backslash and a lowercase "n".
-There's a natural collision between Python's usage of backslashes and the backslashes that are found in regular expressions, so it's strongly suggested that you use raw strings any time you're defining a regular expression in Python.
-From now on, all of the URLpatterns in this book will be raw strings.

 Now that we've designated a wildcard for the URL, we need a way of passing that wildcard data to the view function, so that we can use a single view function